How Does Schizophrenia Start?

 Schizophrenia is a major psychiatric illness.
 Treatment for schizophrenia is complex.
 A combination of therapies is often necessary to meet the individualized needs of the child or adolescent with schizophrenia.

 There is currently no cure for schizophrenia.
-Treatment is aimed at reducing the symptoms associated with the disorder.
+Treatment is aimed at reducing the symptoms linked with the disorder.
 When symptoms are particularly bad, a child with schizophrenia may need to be hospitalized.
-Types of treatment that may be helpful to a child or adolescent with schizophrenia may include:
+Types of treatment that may be helpful to a child or teen with schizophrenia may include:

-Further, treatment is most successful when symptoms of the first psychotic episode are addressed properly and promptly.
-Studies suggest that early treatment may reduce the decline in functioning and other long-term problems that are usually associated with schizophrenia.
+Treatment is most successful when symptoms of the first psychotic episode are addressed quickly and properly.
+Studies suggest that early treatment may keep the illness from getting worse and help reduce some of the long-term effects of schizophrenia.

 It is important to the success of the treated child or teen who is prescribed medications for the treatment of schizophrenia to keep taking the medicine as prescribed.
 Dosages and types of medications may need to be adjusted from time to time in order to stay effective.
 Always consult your child's physician for more information.

 For additional information on this topic, visit the National Institute of Mental Health website